pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 Depending on your region, You have to uncomment the host fqdn.
 You have to do this either into the **config.py** scripts or into the **./keys/ctr_api_keys.txt** file.

-Instead of editing the .py config file, you can use the Lab Portal Web page bu clicking on the **Settings** button.
+Instead of editing the **config.py** file, you can use the Lab Portal Web page by clicking on the **Settings** button.

 ## How can we create Incidents and Sightings within XDR / SecureX ?
 ### Introduction

-Before going to the details about how we can create **incidents** and **sightings** within XDR / SecureX, you must start first on understanding the CTIM model ( Cisco Threat Intell Model )
+Before going to the details about how we can create **incidents** and **sightings** within XDR, you must start first on understanding the CTIM model ( Cisco Threat Intell Model )

 ### Cisco Threat Intell Model

 XDR / SecureX Threat Hunting and Incident Management rely on an internal data structure which is there as a very fast and efficient backend for supporting Threat Hunting activities.

 This data structure has several services which all have APIs.
-That means that we can have access to these services from outside of XDR / SecureX either for reading data, or for storing data.
+That means that we can have access to these services from outside of XDR / SecureX either for reading data, or for ingesting data.

 Managing **Incidents** within XDR / SecureX is exactly that.
-All components of the Incident Manager has an API and we use several of these APIs for creating **Incidents**.
+Every components of the Incident Manager has an API and we use several of these APIs for creating **Incidents**.
-- To learn more about **Cisco Threat Intell Model** you can to go to the following [ DEVNET Learning Lab ](https://developer.cisco.com/learning/modules/security-securex-threat-response/), which will help you to understand the details of how the CTIM APIs can be used into your Threat Hunting activities.
+- To learn more about **Cisco Threat Intell Model** you can to go to the following [ DEVNET Learning Lab ](https://developer.cisco.com/learning/tracks/cisco-xdr/cisco-xdr-advanced/private-intel-threat-feed/xdr-private-intelligence-overview/), which will help you to understand the details of how the CTIM APIs can be used into your Threat Hunting activities.
 - And you will naturally want to intensively use CTIM API.
 Then the [ CTIM API documentation here ](https://github.com/threatgrid/ctim/blob/master/doc/tutorials/modeling-threat-intel-ctim.md) will be very usefull for you.

 Once Having understanding the CTIM data structure, you are ready to move forward.

-### Creating Incidents and Sightings.
+### Create Incidents and Sightings.

-In order to create documented incidents into the XDR / SecureX Incident Manager, we just have to create an **Incident** and we have to attach to it one or several **Sightings**.
+In order to create documented incidents into the XDR / SecureX Incident Manager, we just have to create an **Incident** object and we have to attach to it one or several **Sightings**.

-Incidents will give us details about the threat, list of events, timeline , observables and referenced links.
+**Incidents** act as a container that will give us access to all the Threat details.
+This is the list of events ( Sightings ), timeline , observables and referenced links.
 Every sorted and presented in a maner that accelerate Threat Hunting operations.

 **Sightings** are representation of Security Alert generated by Security Products.
-They are not the original alerts but they are  translation of these alerts into XDR/SecureX Alert Schema.
+This is the Security Events.
+They are not the original alerts created by the security product, but they are  translations of these original events into XDR Alert Schema.

-That means that **Sightings** are created from original raw products alert.
-And **Sightings** are interpretation for these product alerts, which either sumarize the original alert or which extend it.
+That means that **Sightings** are created from original raw products alerts.
+And **Sightings** are interpretation for these product events, which either sumarize the original alert or which extend it.

 A single **Incident** is supposed to contain several **Sightings** that can have been created by several Security Solutions which detected events that are related to the same security threat.
-Gathering these interpreted alerts in one place into an **incident** helps the Security Team to react efficiently.
+Gathering these interpreted alerts in one place ( into an **incident** ) helps the Security Team to better understand what happen and react efficiently.

-**Sightings** are supposed to contains at least **targets** and **observables** ( all suspicious objects which has a relation with **targets** ).
+**Sightings** are supposed to contain **targets** and **observables** ( all suspicious objects which target victim machine ( **targets** ) ).

-When SecureX receives **observables**, then several Threat Hunting operation are automatically triggered.
-For example, enrichment and relation graph calculations.
-And this is what permit Security Operators to go very fast into Investigation Operations.
+When XDR receives any **observable**, then several Threat Hunting operation are automatically triggered.
+Like enrichment and relation graph calculations.
+And this is what help Security Operators to go very fast into Investigation Operations.
+XDR automatically takea part of the investigation and present results to Security Operators.

-All the threat Intelligence is automatically done by XDR / SecureX.
+All the threat Intelligence is automatically done by XDR Threat Response.

-That means that from the Security Operator side, he just have to create an Incident and all relevants sightings that will contains obervables.
-And create **relationships** beteween all these components.
+That means that from the Security Operator side, he just have to create an Incident and all relevants sightings that will contains same obervables can be linked together.
+Then **relationships** can be automatically created between all these components.

-Attaching a **Sighting** to an **Incident** is as well a **Relationship** within XDR/SecureX.

 **Relationship** is one of the key components of CTIM.
 It is used at several levels.
+This is a table that exists within the CTIM data structure. **Relationships** is used to attach a Sighting to an Incident.
+And **Relationship** is used to link an **observable** to a **target**.

+In theory, to create an Incident , we have to use the following APIs :

+- Incident
+- Relationship
+- Sightings
+- Judgments ( optionnal )

+From the original Security Product events, we have to create one **Sightings per event**.
+Every **Sightings** must contain **Observables** and their **targets** and for every couple the **Relationship** that link the **observable** to the **target**.

+Once **Sightings** Created we can create an new **Incident** and attach to it every **Sigthings** thank to a **member of relationship** .
+All this means that we are supposed to use several APIs calls for achieving all this.

 CTIM developpers thought about making life easy for programmers who want to create **Incidents**.
 They thought about creating the **bundle** API.

-This API allow programmers to create an Incident and multiple objects at once thanks to one single API.
+This API allow programmers to create an Incident with everything inside thanks to one single API call.

 The **bundle API** expect a JSON payload to be sent be sent to the API.
-This JSON payload must contain all the objects we want to create for the Incident.
+This JSON payload must contain all the objects we need to create for the Incident.

 **How can we invoke the bundle API ?**